william-a/git_introduction/README.md

 This will download the current state of remote/branch and merge it with your local/branch.

 ### git status
-`git status` is a simple command to view which files are staged, unstaged, or untracked.
+`git status` is a simple command to view which files are staged, unstaged, or untracked. `git status` does not show any information based on commit history, for that, use `git log`